HajkD/LTRpred/README.md

 systematically identify the key players and key processes that enable niche adaptation and species diversification on the genetic level.

-The `LTRpred` package aims to provide an integrated software framework to predict LTR transposons _de novo_ in any genomic sequence of interest.
+The `LTRpred` pipeline aims to provide an integrated software framework to predict potentially active LTR transposons in any genomic sequence of interest.
+First, `LTRpred` retrieves _de novo_ annotations of retrotransposons via `LTRharvest` and `LTRdigest` and second efficiently screens, filters and annotates those predictions for potentially active elements.

 LTR transposons have the capacity to move to new sites in genomes through a copy-and-paste mechanism and by doing so are able to contribute generatively to genome evolution and environmental sensing on the genetic level.